blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 }
 ```

-Each air quality reading is checked against the [configured thresholds].
+Each air quality reading is checked against the [configured thresholds](#configuration).
 If any reading is higher than the corresponding threshold, the event is sent immediately to Notehub as an alert.
 Alerts are distinguished from regular monitoring events by the `alert` property.

 ```json
 {